 The Productivity Commission review of superannuation produced an example of a 21-year-old on a $50,000 starting salary.
 If they joined a super fund that is consistently in the top quarter of funds rated by performance, they could expect to retire at 67 with a super balance of $1.1 million.
 If instead they joined one of the super funds that is consistently in the bottom quarter of funds, they would retire with $610,000 – 45% ($502,000) less.

 Returns are not the only measure of a good fund – fees, insurance offerings, member services and investment choice are also important.
 However, if your fund has a long track record of underperformance it could be time to switch to a product with a history of superior returns.

-When super performance tables are published in the media, it’s important to note that they are generally only listing super investment options in a single risk category.
-Most often this covers super investment options that are classed as ‘balanced’ or ‘growth’ which generally means they have 60-80% invested in growth assets.
+Important: When super performance tables are published in the media, generally only they only compare super investment options in a single risk category – ‘balanced’ or ‘growth’ – which generally means they have 60-80% invested in growth assets.

 Important: Past performance is not necessarily a guide to future performance.
 The returns that super funds achieve will change over time and readers should continue to monitor their super’s performance.

 SuperGuide is Australia’s leading superannuation and retirement planning website.

 Superguide Pty Ltd ATF Superguide Unit Trust as a Corporate Authorised Representative (CAR) is a Corporate Authorised Representative of Independent Financial Advisers Australia, AFSL 464629.

 Not a member?